vmintf/SimpleEnvs-Python/README.md

 **Made with ❤️ for the Python community**

-*Simple to use, enterprise-grade security* 🚀
+*Simple to use, enterprise-grade security, proven performance* 🚀

 </div>